-Term developed by Maya Gomez amd Isaac Danuloff, Fall 2018 and 2019 The Perennial Turn in Ag and Culture student Middlebury College relationship in which beings are mutually reliant and their wellbeing is interconnected.
+Term developed by Maya Gomez amd Isaac Danuloff, Fall 2018 and 2019 The Perennial Turn in Ag and Culture student Middlebury College adrienne maree brown, Emergent Strategy, Interdependence

+A relationship in which beings are mutually reliant and their well-being is interconnected.
 An interdependent view of the world can insight the action needed to shift our destructive ways of being to perennial ways of beings.